 - Think about timing — read our guide on the best time of day to transfer money internationally

-- Don’t split transfers to avoid checks — structuring transfers below thresholds is itself a red flag and can trigger a SAR
+- Don’t split transfers to avoid checks — structuring transfers below thresholds is itself a red flag

 Frequently Asked Questions